A robust optimization approach to flow decomposition

 \subsection{Experimental results}

 As mentioned in the previous section, we choose subset size $|\mathcal{P'}| = 10$.
 For $\Gamma'$, we use $0.1, 0.2$, and $0.3$, i.e., the allowed summed deviations to the nominal scenario lie within a range of $10$ \%, $20$ \%, and $30$ \%, respectively.
-As for the uncertainty set sizes, we use $|\mathcal{U}(\Gamma)| = 5,10,50,100,200,500$ since the differences in the results become smaller for the larger sizes.
+As for the uncertainty set sizes, we use $|\mathcal{U}(\Gamma)| \in \{5,10,50,100,200,500\}$ since the differences in the results become smaller for the larger sizes.
 Due to the complexity of the problem, we set a time limit of $24$ hours for executing the complete algorithm while ensuring full iterations of the master problem and sub-problem.
-This means if the time limit is not reached after solving one of both problems, we do not interrupt the computation of the following problem, even if the time limit is exceeded in the meantime.
+This means that if the time limit is not reached after solving the master problem (or sub-problem), we do not interrupt the computation of the sub-problem (respectively, master problem), even if the time limit is exceeded in the meantime.

 We set a time limit of $30$ minutes for the master problem.
-If no feasible solution is obtained within this time, the calculation continues until one is found.
+If no feasible solution is obtained within this time, the algorithm execution continues until one is found.
 For the sub-problem, it is sufficient to limit the time to $3$ minutes.
 Here, we take advantage of the fact that it can be solved individually for each scenario instead of considering them all at once.
-This significantly reduces the computational burden, but it also means that the solution time of the sub-problem scales with the number of scenarios, as they are solved sequentially, although this could be overcome by parallelization..
+This significantly reduces the computational burden, but it also means that the solution time of the sub-problem scales with the number of scenarios, as they are solved sequentially, although this could be overcome by parallelization.
 For the naive approach, we use a maximum of one hour per scenario.